kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-06-using-sleep-full-potential.md

 ---
 title: "Sleep & Discipline"
-path: "/2018/01/06/using-sleep-full-potential"
+slug: "using-sleep-full-potential"
 date: "2018-01-07T02:33:00.000Z"
 tags: ["Discipline Equals Freedom","Jocko Willink","Books","Health","Sleep"]
+draft: false
+template: "post"
-excerpt: "Sleep can be elusive.
+description: "Sleep can be elusive.
 It can be frustrating.
 It can be restless.
 It can be tiring.
 But sleep can also be fruitful and it can re-energize.
 Everyone needs to sleep.

 I'm going to be frank with you: I am..."
 ---